 I thought for a long time about writing down what I'm going to say here, but I never really knew how.
-I chose not to talk about it on purpose: I don't want people to feel sorry for me and to change the way they look at me.
-However, Insane gave me the opportunity to talk about my dad's illness and thereby help other people who have loved ones dealing with severe brain tumours, so I decided to take the leap.
+I chose not to talk about it on purpose: I don't want people to feel sorry for me, or change how they see me.
+However, Insane gave me the opportunity to talk about my dad's illness, helping others with loved ones dealing with severe brain tumours, so I decided to take the leap.

 My dad was diagnosed with a brain tumour in March 2015.
-I remember exactly where I was, where I was headed to, what I was doing.
-I was in the metro, it was sunny outside, the blue sky filled with white clouds, but my eyes were filled with tears.
-I couldn't stop them from flowing, I tried to avoid the gazes of the other passengers, maybe out of embarrassment, or decency, and strangely enough, for fear of ridicule.
-I was distraught and didn't know what to do, who to talk to, which decisions to take and whether to cancel stuff.
-I wasn’t sure if it was serious or not, what deadlines to hope for, which happy-ended stories to hold on to.
-You always hope at the beginning that misfortune will knock on another door but suddenly it knocks down yours.
+I remember exactly where I was, where I was headed to, what I was doing at that very moment.
+I was on the subway, it was sunny outside, the blue sky filled with white clouds, but my eyes were filled with tears.
+I couldn't stop them from flowing, I tried to avoid the gazes of the other passengers, probably out of embarrassment, or decency, and strangely enough, for fear of ridicule.
+I was distraught, and didn't know what to do, who to talk to, which decisions to take, and which plans to cancel.
+I wasn’t sure if it was serious or not, whether the end was alreardy lurking, the happy memories to hold on to.
+You always hope at the beginning that misfortune won't come knocking, yet, it suddenly knocks.

 In May 2015, he had legal issues involving the buyout of a company, so I decided to go and assist him.
-The timing was perfect because it was the end of the university semester and I was about to take a year off.
-I lived with him until the end of August, before flying to Sweden where I would do a six-month internship.
+The timing was perfect because it was the end of the university semester, and I was about to take a year off.
+I lived with him until the end of August, before flying to Sweden where I did a six-month internship.

-As the illness progressed, my father's behaviour changed, and I had to learn to live with his tumour.
+As the illness progressed, my dad's behaviour changed, and I had to learn to live with his tumour.

-When it came to minor issues (the everyday-life kind of stuffà, I would immediately calm him down and tell him that everything would be okay, or that it wasn't that serious, or sometimes present him with another solution to the problem.
-I ended up taking a lot of these small duties in charge in order to stop him from getting angry, for instance, if the postman was too slow, or if he couldn't find something on his phone.
-No matter how little these everyday inconveniences were, I realized that they frustrated him deeply, because he was a self-made man, having never had to rely on anyone else.
+When it came to minor issues (the everyday-life kind of stuff, I would immediately calm him down and tell him that everything would be okay, or that it wasn't that serious, or sometimes present him with another solution to the problem.
+I ended up taking over a lot of these small duties to stop him from getting angry.
+For instance, if the postman was too slow, or if he couldn't find something on his phone, no matter how little these everyday inconveniences were, I realized that they awfully frustrated him, he was a self-made man, who never had to rely on anyone before.

-As the illness progressed, I think these little issues became a reflection of his growing weakness, which must have been hard for him to accept.
-They weren't serious: small memory gaps; not being able to use an app for the first time on his mobile phone; difficulty finding inspiration or even his words when he had to write long paragraphs or e-mails...
-He had a lot of difficulty with proper nouns, too.
-Many of these difficulties could have happened to anyone, even in good health, but there was a whole new dimension to these daily challenges, especially for someone who felt that he knew and could do everything on his own.
+As the illness progressed, I think these little issues became a sign of his growing weakness, which must have been hard for him to accept.
+They weren't serious: small memory gaps; not being able to use an app for the first time on his mobile phone; difficulty finding inspiration or even words when he had to write long paragraphs or e-mails...
+Rememeber people's names was also difficult.
+This could happen to anyone, even in good health, but there was a whole new dimension to these daily challenges, especially for someone who felt he knew and could do everything on his own.
 He couldn't accept that the illness might win.

-At times my dad's anger outbursts would occur at home, at times when I was alone with him, at times when we went out, and at times when we were with other family members.
+At times my dad's anger outbursts would occur at home, at times when I was alone with him, or when we went out, or when we were with the rest of the family.
 He was especially hurtful to his new wife, and he would sometimes yell at her for hours.
 I wasn't exactly fond of her, but I wouldn't wish the way he talked to her on anyone, not even on my worst enemy.
-Besides, she was only there a few days a week, especially on weekends, because she was in charge of running the vineyard estate they had acquired jointly, a 2-hour drive from my dad's house, which wasn't doing very well financially.
+Besides, she was only there a few days a week, especially on weekends.
+This is because she was in charge of running the vineyard estate they had jointly acquired, a 2-hour drive from my dad's house, which wasn't exactly doing very well financially.

 She did what she could, but it was particularly hard "not to recognize the person she had loved so much".

-So she tried to support him, to pick up the pieces and put them back together (one day he decided he wanted a divorce), all while enduring the insults, the criticisms and the yelling.
+So she tried to support him, to pick up the pieces and put them back together (one day he decided he wanted a divorce), she endured the hurtful words, the criticisms and the yelling.
 Once he got angry, there was nothing anyone could do to stop him.
 You had to wait for the storm to pass.

-In the case of someone with a fractured leg, it’s clear that the person would be unable to run, and that it hurts when they put their foot on the ground.
-With mental illness, you need to be able to relate to the person's disability to understand their behaviour.
+In the case of someone with a fractured leg, it’s obvious that the person would be unable to run, and that it hurts when they put their foot on the ground.
+With mental illness, you have to be able to relate to the person's disability to understand their behaviour.

 It was particularly hard to understand why he acted the way he did, especially for relatives who didn't see him often, and even more so for outsiders.
-There hadn't been any significant changes in his physical appearance (he had retained some hair, even during chemotherapy), and he was determined to show that the disease wasn't affecting him, that he was still the same person, and that he wasn't going to die from a damn glioblastoma.
-So apart from these episodes of anger (which were random and not everyday occurrences), he hadn't changed at all on the surface, and he made a special effort to have in-depth conversations, in lengthy monologues, as if to prove to the illness and to everyone around him that he was tougher than his cancer.
+There hadn't been any significant changes in his physical appearance (he didn't entirely loose his hair, even during chemotherapy), and he was determined to prove to everyone that the disease wasn't affecting him, that he was still the same person, and that he wasn't going to die from a damn glioblastoma.
+So apart from these episodes of anger (which were random and not everyday occurrences), his apperance hadn't changed at all, and he made a special effort to have in-depth conversations, with lengthy monologues, as if to prove to the illness, and to everyone around him that he was tougher than his cancer.

 There were times when he would suddenly say, "They're coming, I can see them”, and he would describe his hallucinations to me.
-They were a consequence of the cancer.
-He knew that what he was seeing, and feeling, wasn't real.
+They were the effects of the cancer.
+He knew what he was seeing, and feeling, wasn't real.
 He often described them to me.
 He said that his hallucinations were like those of John Nash, the mathematician in A Beautiful Mind, and he used them as an additional argument to show that he was also special.
 Like in the movie, the characters he saw kept coming back, but he couldn't exactly tell who they were.
 They were silhouettes, I think, and he couldn't figure out what they wanted, which scared him a little.
-The hallucinations were accompanied by him collapsing, which he felt coming at the same time as these shapes approached him.
+He would pass out during these hallucinations, which he could feel happening at the same time as these shapes approached him.

 The anger, the hallucinations, the narcissistic episodes...
 All of these had become his world, his reality, and we had to live with it.
-I often talked about it with my sister and with my relatives, we tried not to blame him and to visit him anyway, even though of course it wasn't easy.
+I often talked about it with my sister and with my relatives, we tried not to blame him, and we visited him anyway, even though it wasn't easy.